 25. Discounts for Select Individuals

 Nevada residents get lots of free offers around Las Vegas, from free parking to discounted access to museums and other attractions.
-Check-in with the management to know of any special offers for select groups, from veterans to military personnel, locals, healthcare workers, students, or guests at specific hotels.
+Check in with the management to know of any special offers for select groups, from veterans to military personnel, locals, healthcare workers, teachers, students, seniors, AAA members, first responders, or guests at specific hotels.

 27. Public Transportation

-The Monorail is the most convenient and yet inexpensive public transportation in Las Vegas.
-It won’t get you to all the places you want to go, but it won’t break the bank.
-Take the single-ride or weekend tickets to have multiple rides across the Monorail as you move about from show to show, buffet to buffet, or bar to bar.
+The Monorail and RTC buses are two of the most useful public transportation options in Las Vegas.
+They won’t get you to all the places you want to go, but they won’t break the bank.

 28. Complimentary Transportation